Choosing a Home-Office or Small Office Firewall

 Do You Need WiFi?

 Note that I used the word need, not want.
 If you don't actually need WiFi, then you're frankly better off without it.
-Although the risk is slight if you use WPA2 and a strong key, it's still an additional vulnerability.
+Although the risk is slight if you use WPA2 or better and a strong key, it's still an additional vulnerability.
 Some financial institutions may also prohibit the use of WiFi if you process credit cards on-site.

 If you do need WiFi, I suggest that you choose a router that supports the latest WiFi standards (802.11ac or WiFi 5 as of this writing) on both the 2.4 GHz and 5 GHz bands.
 Although 5 GHz is faster, 2.4 GHz is better at penetrating walls and may be required for older devices.
 USE WPA2 encryption, choose a strong key, and keep it private.